thomasfady/Synology_SA_20_25/README.md

 ![image-20200501181500003](image-20200501181500003.png)

-We can see on the activity log interface that the router uses the version 3.27 of SQLite.
+We can see on the activity log interface that the router uses version 3.27 of SQLite.

 ![image-20200501181848469](image-20200501181848469.png)

-SQLite allows to attach a database to modify it directly.
+SQLite allows attaching a database to modify it directly.
 I choose the database "**fbsharing.db**" containing sharing folders information.

 By default, this file does not exist.
-To create it , we need to share at least one thing.
+To create it, we need to share at least one thing.

-A USB device need to be plugged on the router to be able to use the File Station.
+A USB device needs to be plugged into the router to be able to use the File Station.

 To demonstrate the exploitation, we can create two folders: